benjburgess/benjburgess.github.io/PageB.md

 ---
-title: Page B
+layout: default

-layout: template
+permalink: /PageB/

-filename: PageB.md
+title: "Page B"
 ---

-This is just some content to fill out the page
+This is just some content to trial the page.